-- The current provision of essential services is sufficient to meet the future needs of the residents during the five-year lifetime of this document. - The current provision of advanced services is sufficient to meet the future needs of the residents during the five-year lifetime of this document. - The provision of enhanced services could be increased in future by the Health Board working with existing pharmacy contractors to promote take up of specific services. - No future needs relating to the provision of GP dispensing services have been identified.
+- The current provision of essential services is sufficient to meet the future needs of the residents during the five-year lifetime of this document. - The current provision of advanced services is sufficient to meet the future needs of the residents during the five-year lifetime of this document. - The current provision of enhanced services is sufficient to meet the future needs of the residents during the five-year lifetime of this document. - No future needs relating to the provision of GP dispensing services have been identified.